ho991217/zentara/.github/DEVELOPMENT.md

 - `test: description` - Adding or updating tests
 - `chore: description` - Maintenance tasks

-Pull request titles should also follow this format to be included in release notes.
+Pull request titles should also follow this format.